• Skip to primary navigation

 Slow Cooker Brussels Sprouts with a text title overlay.

 If you can't think of anything worse than plain boiled Brussels sprouts, then try our slow cooker version.
-Slow Cooker Brussels Sprouts are perfectly cooked in oil and butter and then sprinkled with parmesan cheese for a Christmas side dish with a twist.
-The perfect dish to wow even the biggest sprout haters.
+Slow Cooker Brussel Sprouts are perfectly cooked in oil and butter and then sprinkled with Parmesan cheese for a Christmas side dish with a twist.
+The perfect dish to wow even the biggest sprout cynics.

 On Christmas Day, or whenever we are making a roast dinner, our oven and hob are packed full with cooking the meat and all the sides.
-So, why not free up some space by cooking a classic (but which causes a big divide in opinion) side dish in the slow cooker.
+So, why not free up some space by cooking a classic (but divisive) side dish in the slow cooker.

 Perfectly cooked sprouts, with no prep needed.
 Just dump them in and leave them to cook.
 Think you don't like Brussels sprouts?
-Just give these a try!
+Just give these brussel sprouts in slow cooker a try!
+You can even use frozen Brussels sprouts.

 Looking for other ways to use Brussels sprouts?
 Try our Brussels Sprouts Gratin, Microwave Brussels Sprouts, Air Fryer Brussels Sprouts, Christmas Salad or Balsamic Roasted Brussels Sprouts.